-Cognitive dissonance can be viewed as a Grand Canyon-size gap between our beliefs and new data that is presented (facts).
-It is the difficulty accepting what you believed to be true, is actually false.
-Mental conflict and confusion arise when the beliefs we hold so firmly and the new facts contradict each other.
-Dissolving the cognitive dissonance by challenging the conflicting information is the cornerstone of recovery from narcissistic abuse.
+Cognitive dissonance, can be viewed as a Grand Canyon-sized gap, between our beliefs and new data that is presented (facts).
+It is the difficulty of accepting what you believed to be true, is actually false.
+Mental conflict and confusion arise, when the beliefs we hold so firmly and the new facts, contradict each other.
+Dissolving the cognitive dissonance, by challenging the conflicting information, is the cornerstone of recovery from narcissistic abuse.

 Here’s how it works.

-To reduce the confusion and discomfort of having beliefs of positive regard that are challenged by the new facts, we instinctively try to reestablish congruity and close the gap between our originally held beliefs and the new data by using one or more defense mechanisms.
+To reduce the confusion and discomfort of having beliefs of positive regard, that are challenged by the new facts, we instinctively try to reestablish congruity and close the gap between our originally held beliefs, and the new data, by using one or more defense mechanisms.
 We reject the facts (denial).
 We explain them away (rationalize), or ignore the new information altogether.
-We may try to convince ourselves that no conflict really exists and the problem must be our fault.
-Or we attempt to reconcile the distance between our beliefs and the new facts by easing the gap by focusing on our memories of how the narcissist used to be.
+We may try to convince ourselves that no conflict really exists, and the problem must be our fault.
+Or, we attempt to reconcile the distance between our beliefs and the new facts, through easing the gap, by focusing on our memories of how the narcissist used to be.

-This is the reason why so many victims of narcissistic abuse have tremendous difficultly getting over their narcissist or leaving their abusive relationships for good, and instead continue to become trapped in the vicious seduce/discard cycle even though they know their relationship is toxic.
+This is the reason why so many victims of narcissistic abuse have tremendous difficulty getting over their narcissist or leaving their abusive relationships for good, and instead continue to become trapped in the vicious seduce/discard cycle, even though they know their relationship is toxic.

-One of the main focal points of therapy in my psychotherapy practice with narcissistic abuse victims is to help dissolve the cognitive dissonance through the therapeutic use of Cognitive Behavioral techniques and narrative therapy.
-These modalities, combined with education, about Narcissistic Personality disorder, are effective at helping the survivor finally disentangle the facts from the fiction in their relationships.
-By clearing out the weeds from their minds which are akin to clarifying their beliefs about their narcissist and replacing them with new beliefs based on the new data and facts, the cognitive dissonance and doubt dissolves, freeing the survivor from the stranglehold of their cognitive dissonance for good.
+One of the main focal points of therapy in my psychotherapy practice, with narcissistic abuse victims, is to help dissolve the cognitive dissonance, through the therapeutic use of Cognitive Behavioral techniques, and narrative therapy.
+These modalities, combined with education, about Narcissistic Personality Disorder, are effective at helping the survivor finally disentangle the facts from the fiction in their relationships.
+By clearing out the weeds from their minds, which are akin to clarifying their beliefs about their narcissist, and replacing them with new beliefs, based on the new data and facts the cognitive dissonance and doubt decreases, freeing the survivor from the stranglehold of their cognitive dissonance for good.

 Copyright © 2015 Bree Bonchay.
 All Rights Reserved